Personalization – Making your eCommerce store visitors feel LOVED has never been easier!

-Much like Jamal, who would notice your ensemble the minute you walk into the store to decide what kind of products to recommend to you, a robust engine tracks the journey of a visitor and extracts insights about their visitor based on how they interact with your store.
+Much like Jamal, who would notice your ensemble the minute you walk into the store to decide what kind of products to recommend to you.
+A robust engine tracks the journey of a visitor and extracts insights about their visitor based on how they interact with your store.

-Further diving into this concept, if a new visitor from Manhattan entered an e-commerce shoe store during peak winter she’d get very different results from a similar visitor from San Diego.
+Further diving into this concept, if a new visitor from Manhattan entered an e-commerce shoe store during peak winter, she’d get very different results from a similar visitor from San Diego.

 Explicit Surveys or Questionnaires

-Another way to understand your visitors shopping persona is my implicitly tracking their interests via a robust analytics engine.
-Much like once you go to your favorite brick and mortar store and Jamal your favourite sales personnel takes into account your personal tastes and preferences, the engine also partly bases its subsequent recommendations, listing pages, offers, etc next time you enter the store on your past behavior and actions.
-It remembers the ankle length boots that you added to cart but didn’t eventually buy.
+Another way to understand your visitor’s shopping persona is my implicitly tracking their interests via a robust analytics engine.
+Much like once you go to your favorite brick and mortar store and Jamal your favorite sales personnel takes into account your personal tastes and preferences, the engine also partly bases its subsequent recommendations, listing pages, offers, etc next time you enter the store on your past behavior and actions.
+It remembers the ankle-length boots that you added to cart but didn’t eventually buy.
 It also won’t forget that you spent a couple of minutes browsing that exquisite leather phone case but were pretty non-committal on it or that golden moment when you finally bought a black bomber jacket.
 (You badass, you!)

 Onsite channels in brick & mortar are similar to in-store sales, service, and promotions.
 Interactions that happen between visitors and your business within the walls of your store.
-In these eCommerce world, this is equivalent to
+In this eCommerce world, this is equivalent to

 SITE SEARCH, LISTING PAGES, RECOMMENDATIONS WIDGETS, BANNERS & COUPONS

-Offsite channels in brick and mortar would be similar to sending out direct mailers, promotional sms’s, etc. Basically anything outside the walls of the store to bring your visitors back to your store.
-In the eCommerce world these are equivalent to
+Offsite channels in brick and mortar would be similar to sending out direct mailers, promotional SMSs, etc. Basically anything outside the walls of the store to bring your visitors back to your store.
+In the eCommerce world, these are equivalent to

 MOBILE NOTIFICATIONS & EMAIL

-By considering the shopping personas generated by a personalization engine, retailers can not only save cost by sending notifications/email to the relevant users, but also increase CTR that leads to improved conversion rates & revenues.
+By considering the shopping personas generated by a personalization engine, retailers can not only save cost by sending notifications/email to the relevant users but also increase CTR that leads to improved conversion rates & revenues.